enkidevs/curriculum/typescript/typescript-introduction/tsc-intro/why-typescript.md

 practiceQuestion:
   formats:
     - fill-in-the-gap
-  context: relative
+  context: standalone
 revisionQuestion:
   formats:
     - fill-in-the-gap
-  context: relative
+  context: standalone
 ---

 # Why TypeScript?

 ---

 ## Content

-The main feature, as its name suggests, is that it allows the use of *types*.
+The main feature, as its name suggests, is that it allows the use of _types_.

 ### Structural types